Potato spindle tuber viroid: Discovery

-It was discovered by Theodor Otto Diener, who is a plant pathologist at the U.S Department of Agriculture's Research Center in Beltsville, Maryland, and discovered it in 1971.
-He named it viroid because it is 1/80th size of a virus.
+It was discovered in 1971 by Theodor Otto Diener, who was a plant pathologist at the U.S Department of Agriculture's Research Center in Beltsville, Maryland.
+He named it viroid because it is 1/80th the size of a virus.

 Strains and their symptoms

 Different strains of PSTVd exist and symptoms range from mild to severe.
 Mild strains produce no obvious symptoms.
 Symptoms in severe strains are dependent on environmental conditions and are most severe in hot conditions.
 Symptoms may be mild in initial infections but become progressively worse in the following generations.
 Common symptoms of severe infections include color changes in the foliage, smaller leaves and spindle-like elongation.
 Sprouting also occurs at a slower rate than in unaffected potatoes.
 Infected tomatoes are slower to show symptoms which include stunted growth with a ‘bunchy top’ caused by shortened inter-nodes.
 Leaves become yellow or purple and often become curled and twisted.
 Necrosis eventually occurs in the veins of the bottom and middle leaves and the top leaves decrease in size.
 Fruit ripening is also affected leading to hard, small, dark green tomatoes.

 Long distance spread of PSTVd usually occurs via infected seeds but transmission via aphids (Myzus persicae) also occurs but only in the presence of PLRV (potato leaf roll virus).
 Mechanical transmission also occurs once it has been introduced to an area.